bbulkow/FastLED-idf/README.md

 array, or double buffering.
 FastLED doesn't seem to really think that way, rightfully so.

+# Liscening

+FastLED is MIT license.

+I intend my portions to be MIT license.
+AKA the don't sue me license.

+However, the Espressif HAL code is LGPL.
+Mostly, these are used as headers, not as code itself.
+There's very little of value there.
+If LGPL bothers you, I would propose a quick rewrite of those files, and submit a pull request that would be under MIT license.

+I am honestly not sure what happens to LGPL in this case.
+It's a component in an embedded system, which is morally a library, but it is clearly very statically linked.

+I don't intend to make any money off this, don't charge people, and do not intend the use for commercial art projects, so the use is safe for me.
+But don't say I didn't warn you.

 # Gotchas and Todos

 ## ESP32 define